okdistribute/website/posts/2019-12-12-aspirationinterview.md

 and the [Digital Democracy Blog](https://www.digital-democracy.org/blog/surveillance/)

-This week, I sat down with Allen Gunn, the Executive Director of [Aspiration](www.aspirationtech.org) in San Francisco, USA.
-He works to help NGOs, activists, foundations and software developers make more effective use of technology for social change.

-The common thread that connects all facets of Gunner’s work is a focus on open approaches to capacity building and knowledge sharing in social change efforts.
-We wanted to speak with him as part of our new Technology Solidarity series, where we’re taking a moment to explore what we’ve learned in conversation with others working at the intersection of technology and human rights.

 ### K: You have a 10,000-foot view of this space.
 What do you think are the most pressing issues regarding technology for social change?